ceddddy/cloudwatch/README.md

 # AWS CLOUD WATCH

-Welcome back to my "cloudwatch demonstration" .
+Welcome to my "cloudwatch demonstration" .

 What is AWS CloudWatch?